-How to Use Scorecard Quality Data to Drive Improvements in Agent Performance and Customer Experience
+How to Use Scorecard Quality Data to Improve Agent Performance

 Quality assurance is a must in today’s customer experience culture.
 Customers have so many choices available to them and can easily switch to another company, leaving businesses and brand relationships vulnerable.
 And because the call center is a pivotal point of contact, the weight of customer relationships often rests on its shoulders.Every call center interaction is critical and agents must be on point to not only resolve the customers’ interaction but also to secure the relationship moving forward.
 But what happens when customer feedback isn’t as positive as it needs to be?
 What are the root causes for the disconnect?
 There could be several reasons but often it falls on agent performance.
 Fortunately, there are opportunities to improve individual activity for the greater good of the brand.

 Moving past the discomfort of agent monitoring

 Collecting agent scorecard data is the first step toward identifying and altering problematic agent performance, but how can that be accomplished without alienating agents who may resent being monitored?
 No one—even high-performing employees—likes performance appraisals.
 This is especially true in call center environments where agent activity is subject to constant monitoring.

 Even though monitoring is critical in a quality assurance initiative, agents may feel as if they’re being singled out for poor performance or are being punished for not working to capacity all the time.
 Creating—and working to—call center scorecards, agents can see that any reviews of their performance are usually fact based from pre-determined criteria, reducing the subjectivity of any performance issues.